silascodes/epictitles/README.md

 ## Installation
+### Quick:
+Download the pre-packaged release from [here](https://s3-ap-southeast-2.amazonaws.com/silascodes/epictitles-1.0.zip) and extract it into your SublimeText 2 package directory.

+### From source:
-To install the plugin, first you need to open your SublimeText 2 package directory which you can find by going to "Preferences > Browse Packages..." in SublimeText's menu.
-Make a new directory called "EpicTitles" or something, then copy all the files from the repository into this directory.
+Make a directory inside SublimeText 2's package directory called "EpicTitles" or something, and copy all the files from the repository into your new directory.

-Restart SublimeText and you should be good to go.
+### Where is the package directory?
+You can find the package directory by going to "Preferences > Browse Packages..." in SublimeText's menu.

 ## How to use